 3 a.
-Sales restriction
+Distribution restriction

 The investment fund has not been registered in the USA in accordance with applicable legal regulations.
-Units of the investment fund are not therefore intended for sale in the USA or for sale to US citizens (or permanent US residents) or to partnerships or corporations established under US law.
+Units in the investment fund are therefore not intended for distribution in the USA or for distribution to US investors of any type (i.e., US citizens or permanent US residents, or partnerships or corporations established under US law).
+The investment fund may contain individual securities, which - according to Executive Order 13959 - may not be held by US investors.
+Accordingly, the purchase of this investment fund by US investors is also prohibited according to Executive Order 13959.

-The investment fund may only be publicly sold in countries where it is licensed for public sale.
+The investment fund may only be publicly distributed in countries where it is licensed for public distribution.